Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: The Transverse K ahler Flow and Sasakian Structures

 \subsection{The Invariant Torus and its Invariant Cone}

 For a homologically oriented Riemannian flow on a compact manifold there is a torus of isometries as described by the work of Molino and his coworkers \cite{Mol79,Mol82,MoSe85,Mol88,Car84b} which we now describe.
-The invariant cone should be viewed as a generalization of the Sasaki cone \cite{BGS06}.
-For transverse K\"ahler flows we call this the {\it invariant cone}, keeping in mind that if the transverse K\"ahler flow is Sasakian it coincides with the Sasaki cone.
+A result of Carri\`ere \cite{Car84b} (see also Appendix A of \cite{Mol88}) states that the closure $\overline{\calf}$ of a Riemannian flow $\calf$ on a compact manifold is a singular Riemannian foliation whose leaf closures are diffeomorphic to a real torus $\bbt$ and that $\calf$ restricted to a leaf is conjugate to a linear flow on $\bbt$.
+In the case of an isometric transverse K\"ahler flow of real dimension $2n+1$ we have the range $1\leq k\leq n+1$ for the dimension $k$ of $\bbt$.
+The dimension $k$ is an invariant of the flow called its {\it toral rank}.
+Hence, associated to each quadruple $(\xi,\eta,\Phi,\gro^T)$ is a maximal torus $\bbt^k$ that leaves $(\xi,\eta,\Phi,\gro^T)$ invariant. $\bbt^k$ is called the {\bf invariant torus} of the isometric transverse K\"ahler flow $(\xi,\eta,\Phi,\gro^T)$.
+This gives rise to the invariant cone in \eqref{transkahsascone} below, keeping in mind that if the transverse K\"ahler flow is Sasakian it coincides with the Sasaki cone, and is thus viewed as a generalization of the Sasaki cone \cite{BGS06}.

 Applying the basic Hodge decomposition \eqref{Hodgedecomp} to the basic Euler class gives

 and as we shall see below $d\eta^{2,0}$ (equivalently $d\eta^{0,2}$) is an obstruction for the transverse K\"ahler flow to be Sasakian.
 We have